Jaydeeqt/online-voting-system/README.md

 # online-voting-system
 is an online voting technique.
 In this system, authorized voters can give his\her vote online without going to any physical polling station.
 A database is maintained in which all the names of voters with complete information are stored.

-# Features of the Online Voting Management System
+# Features of the Online Voting System
 - responsive home page
 - Category list
   1. Add category